3 in 1? The Mystery of the Trinity

 The Mystery of the Trinity

 Jesus identified Himself as God 3 times.
-In John 8:57,58 we read that Jesus identified Himself as God when He spoke to the Jewish leaders.
-They said to Him, You are not yet fifty years old, and You have seen Abraham?
-Truly, truly, I tell you, Jesus declared, before Abraham was born, I am.
-When we search the scripture (Ex 3:14).
-It enraged the Jews that Jesus identified Himself this way, and they picked up stones to kill Him; however, He seemingly vanished in the blink of an eye before they could harm Him; it was not yet His divinely appointed time to die.
+In John 8:57,58 we read that Jesus identified Himself as such when speaking to Jewish leaders who challenged Him; they said: You are not yet fifty years old, and You have seen Abraham?
+Truly, truly, I tell you, Jesus declared, before Abraham was born, 'I am' [emphasis added], (see also: Ex 3:14 - this is the name that God used with Moses to identify Himself).
+It enraged the Jews that Jesus identified Himself as God, and they picked up stones to kill Him; however, He seemingly vanished in the blink of an eye before they could harm Him; it was not yet His divinely appointed time to die.

-Paul, who met Jesus face to face after His resurrection wrote, “Great indeed, we confess, is the mystery of godliness: He was manifested in the flesh, vindicated by the Spirit, seen by angels, proclaimed among the nations, believed on in the world, taken up in glory” (1 Timothy 3:16).
+The Apostle to the Gentiles, Paul, who met Jesus face to face after His resurrection wrote, “Great indeed, we confess, is the mystery of godliness: He was manifested in the flesh, vindicated by the Spirit, seen by angels, proclaimed among the nations, believed on in the world, taken up in glory” (1 Timothy 3:16).
 Indeed as Paul stated, it is a mystery that has challenged Biblical scholars down through the ages.

 3rd Member of the Trinity